 That meant 3 years of research.
 We visited farms in South America, New Zealand and Australia.
 We met with veterinarians, biologists and industry experts.
 We ran quality tests with our yarn spinners.
-And we joined like-minded brands in consulting with Textile Exchange, the nonprofit that introduced the Responsible Wool Standard in 2016.
+And we joined like-minded brands in consulting with Textile Exchange, the nonprofit that introduced RWS in 2016.

-THE IMPACT: SHEEP RWS certification requires audits to ensure that farms meet the Five Freedoms of Animal Welfare.
+RWS requires audits to ensure that farms support the Five Freedoms of Animal Welfare.
 Defined by the Farm Animal Welfare Committee and internationally accepted, these standards call for:

 - Freedom from pain, injury and disease